Estate & Gift Tax

 Again, each state has its own tax laws regarding estate taxation.

-Contact Our Attorneys, CPA’s & Enrolled Agents at the Stefans Law Group
+Contact Our Attorneys, CPAs & Enrolled Agents Today!

-Understanding how to leverage the tax code to your advantage requires knowledge of the tax code, trusts, annuities, business formations and a number of other matters.
-At the Stefans Law Group, our tax and estate planning attorneys have helped countless individuals, families and businesses minimize their tax liability.
-To learn how we can help you, contact our estate and gift tax attorneys at the Stefans Law Group today.
+Understanding how to leverage the tax code to your advantage requires knowledge of the IRS regulations, trusts and other estate planning documents, annuities, business formations and a number of other matters.
+At Summit Advisors of Long Island, our professional staff has helped countless individuals, families and businesses maximize their assets and minimize their tax liabilities.